daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

 Effect: The user becomes invisible for five minutes per cypher level, during which time they are specialized in stealth and Speed defense tasks.
-This effect ends if they do something to reveal their presence or position—attacking, using an ability, moving a large object, and so on.
+This effect ends if they do something to reveal their presence or position---attacking, using an ability, moving a large object, and so on.
 If this occurs, they can regain the remaining invisibility effect by taking an action to focus on hiding their position.

 VISAGE CHANGER